 This central part of the Phenomenology--Spirit--ends with the section called "Spirit Certain of Itself: Morality," which is just another form of talking about the state and consequently the certainty is by no means peace.
 On the contrary, it moves from Dissemblance that deals with what Kant called, according to Hegel, "a perfectness of thoughtless contradictions," through the so-called "beautiful soul" (Jacobi) but which to Hegel is really "self-willed impotence" (p.
 666) that can only lead to hypocrisy.
 And on this note he ends the part on "Evil and Forgiveness."
-(You might return to the section on "Guilt and Destiny," pp. 483-previously led up into "Spirit in Self-Estrangement" or the "Discipline of Culture and Civilization.")
+(You might return to the section on "Guilt and Destiny," pp. 483-599, and compare the similarity between moral and the ethical action which had previously led us into "Spirit in Self-Estrangement" or the "Discipline of Culture and Civilization.")

-In a word, Spirit, or what I call capitalist society, as it was on the eve of the French Revolution and developed through the terror to Napoleonic France, has found no harmony either with its culture or its state, its literature or philosophy as enlightenment, or philosophy as absolute a la Jacobi.
-Therefore, the human spirit has not been able to shake off alienation and reaches Religion.
+In a word, Spirit, or what I call capitalist society, as it was on the eve of the French Revolution and developed through the terror to Nepoleonic France, has found no harmony either with its culture or its state, its literature or philosophy as enlightenment, or philosophy as absolute a la Jacobi.
+Therefore, the human spirit has not been able to shake off alienstion and resches Religion.